acmdas/das_fieldstones/morefieldstones2019.md

 Saturday, 07 December 2019

 “Education is the ability to listen to almost anything without losing your temper or your self-confidence.”—Robert Frost

+## Change
+Monday, 09 December 2019

+“Change breaks the brittle.”—Jan Houtema

+## Simple Systems
+Monday, 09 December 2019

+“A complex system that works is invariably found to have evolved from a simple system that worked.
+The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.”—John Gall

+Although known as “Gall’s Law” to software development gurus like Grady Booch and Ken Orr, Gall was a pediatrician and primarily interested in systems that support child rearing. in 1975 he wrote *Systemantics: How Systems Work and Especially How They Fail*.
+I’m inclined to think that it’s applicable to situations where those in power want to replace gradually developed economic or political systems with “more efficient” versions.